next-step/kotlin-racingcar/README.md

 - [x] Division

 ### ExpressionParser
-- [ ] Split input strings to numbers and operators
+- [x] Split input strings to numbers and operators
-- [ ] Throwing an IllegalArgumentException if the input value is null or blank
+- [x] Throwing an IllegalArgumentException if the input value is null or blank
+- [ ] Throwing an IllegalArgumentException if the input contains symbols other than arithmetic operators